Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 +PAM +AUDIT +SELINUX +IMA -APPARMOR +SMACK -SYSVINIT +UTMP +LIBCRYPTSETUP +GCRYPT -GNUTLS -ACL +XZ +LZ4 +SECCOMP +BLKID -ELFUTILS +KMOD -IDN default-hierarchy=legacy

-For example ubuntu does not have +LZ4
+For example, ubuntu does not have +LZ4

 $ docker run --rm ubuntu journalctl --version